usdanfs/TRACE-season-classification-pipeline/README.md

 This repository contains the code accompanying the manuscript:

-**A Four-Stage Pipeline for Objective Season Classification in Humid Tropical Forests: Case study in the Luquillo Experimental Forest, Puerto Rico**
+**A Four-Stage Framework for Methodical Season Classification in Humid Tropical Forests: Case study in the Luquillo Experimental Forest, Puerto Rico**
 Daniel Minikaev, Debjani Sihi, Sasha C. Reed, Tana E. Wood
 Submitted to *Agricultural and Forest Meteorology*